mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Groups of agents who want to send each other encrypted messages need a way to derive shared symmetric encryption keys.
-For two parties, this problem has been studied thoroughly, with the Double Ratchet emerging as a common solution {{doubleratchet}}.
+For two parties, this problem has been studied thoroughly, with the Double Ratchet emerging as a common solution {{doubleratchet}} {{signal}}.
 Channels implementing the Double Ratchet enjoy fine-grained forward secrecy as well as post-compromise security, but are nonetheless efficient enough for heavy use over low-bandwidth networks.